SkyAirWorld

-SkyAirWorld was a scheduled and charter airline based in Brisbane, Australia.
+SkyAirWorld was a scheduled and charter airline based in Brisbane, Queensland, Australia.
 It provided a range of services including charter work for the Australian military, and also provided wet-leases for other carriers, particularly airlines in the South Pacific.

 History

 SkyAirWorld first came to the attention of the aviation industry in Australia when it issued a Press Release on 2 October 2006 announcing its intentions.
 The company registered its first aircraft, a second-hand ERJ-170 on lease, on 8 March 2007; it arrived at Brisbane from Hong Kong the following week.
 The aircraft was promptly repainted in Solomon Airlines colours after an agreement was reached between the two airlines that SkyAirWorld would operate on behalf of Solomon's.
 Among its members was former Ozjet Airlines Chief Executive Officer, Mr Peter Schott an MBA graduate from Swinburne University in Melbourne.

 The relationship proved to be short-lived, being suspended in August 2007 with each party blaming the other; SkyAirWorld claimed that it was not being paid, while from the other camp came claims that the ERJ-170 was inadequate to the task as it lacked adequate load-carrying capacity.
 The two parties attempted to resolve the dispute but on 3 October 2007 it was announced by the Solomon Islands Government that the agreement had been terminated.
 The aircraft was subsequently partially repainted to remove the Solomon's titles.

 On 13 November 2007 it was reported in Solomon Islands media that a new airline would commence services between Brisbane and Honiara by the end of the month, using an ERJ-170 until an ERJ-190 became available early in 2008.
 The airline, to be called Coral Sea Express, was reported to have secured a partnership with a Solomons Islands-based company.
 The Managing director of Coral Sea Express was reported to be David Charlton, who was also the CEO of SkyAirWorld.
 However this did not eventuate, and on 10 January 2008 SkyAirWorld announced that it would enter a joint venture with Indonesian airline Lion Air (to be called Lion Air Australia), to enable Lion Air to enter the Australian domestic airline market, and to serve routes between Australia and Indonesia.
 Australian media outlets reported that Lion Air was taking a 49% interest in SkyAirWorld under the joint venture.